cookingfat/imageconverter/README.md

 # imageconverter
-a tool that can resize and convertjpg, png, and gif to .webp
+a tool that can resize and convert jpg, png, and gif to .webp